 Creating a Personalized link (URL parameters)

-- Click Share & Publish in the top navigation bar.
+- From the ScheduleOnce Setup page, click Share & Publish in the lefthand sidebar.

 - Select the Link tab.

-- Select the relevant Booking page or Master page in the drop-down menu (Figure 1).
+- Select the relevant Booking page in the drop-down menu (Figure 1).

 - In the Customer data step (Figure 2), select Personalized link (URL parameters).